Attari–Wagah border ceremony

-The lowering of the flags ceremony at the Attari–Wagah border is a daily CAPF(Central Armed Police Force) practice that the security forces of India (Border Security Force) and Pakistan (Pakistan Rangers) have jointly followed since 1959.
-The drill is characterized by elaborate and rapid dance-like manoeuvres and raising legs as high as possible, which have been described as "colourful".
-It is both a symbol of the two countries’ rivalry, and a display of brotherhood and cooperation between the two nations.
+The ceremony at the Attari–Wagah border is a daily ceremony that the security forces of India (Border Security Force) and Pakistan (Pakistan Rangers) have jointly followed since 1959.
+The drill is characterized by elaborate and rapid dance-like manoeuvres and raising legs as high as possible.
+It is symbolic of the brotherhood as well as the rivalry that these two nations share.
+The border troops exchange sweets with the opposing side during the Muslim holidays of Eid and Hindu holiday of Diwali.